jhochwald/NETX/README.md

 ## Feedback?
 If you find a problem or Bug, just let us know.
 Feel free to Open an [Issue](https://github.com/jhochwald/NETX/issues) here.

+<a name="reporting-security-issues"></a>
+### Reporting security issues
+We take security seriously.
+If you discover any security issues, report them right away!
+Please _DO NOT_ report them via an public issue, instead use the private [Support portal](http://support.net-experts.net) to open a Ticket!

+Security reports are extremely appreciated and we will name the source!
+But we don't want them in public before they are fixed and user have the chance to install a fixed version.

 <a name="contributing"></a>
 ## Contributing?